 - Choose the created Xink application and copy the Application ID.

-Save this key somewhere because you will need it later on the Xink side of this integration.
+Save the Application ID somewhere because you will need it later on the Xink side of this integration.

 Then switch to "All settings" and go to the Keys section.
-Choose the preferable key duration and save.
+Choose the preferable key duration, Description is optional and save.

 - Then go to the Required permissions section.
 And choose the next: